VKCOM/noverify/README.md

 ## NoVerify

-NoVerify is a linter PHP: it searches for potential problems in your code.
+NoVerify is a linter for PHP: it searches for potential problems in your code.
 It allows to write your own rules as well and it has no config: all reports it generates are potential errors that must be fixed, or some PHPDoc annotations must be written.